 We intend to develop new mobile applications to capture a greater share of the growing number of users that access live online social platforms, internet communications and other internet services through mobile operating systems.
 While we continue to develop and upgrade our platform, a key focus of our research and development is on Mobile YY, a version of YY Client that can be accessed through mobile devices that we launched in September 2010.
 There is currently no monetization of Mobile YY.
 We expect that in the future, we will monetize Mobile YY in the same way we currently monetize YY Client, although due to the inherent limitations of mobile devices, such as a smaller display screen space as compared to PCs, we may not be able to provide as many kinds of virtual items as are available on YY Client, which may limit Mobile YY's monetization potential.
-In addition, we do not currently intend to monetize Mobile YY by placing advertisements on Mobile YY, as we believe that advertising on Mobile YY may clutter the user interface and distract users from their in-channel activities.
-This restriction on advertisements may also limit Mobile YY's ability to generate revenues.
+In addition, we do not currently intend to monetize Mobile YY by placing advertisements on Mobile YY, as we believe that advertising on Mobile YY's ability to generate revenues.
 See "Item 3.
 Key Information-D. Risk Factors-Risks Relating to Our Business-If we are unable to successfully capture and retain the growing number of users that access internet services through mobile devices, or successfully monetize Mobile YY, our business, financial condition and results of operations may be materially and adversely affected."

 Mobile YY contains the basic functions and services offered on our regular YY Client.
-Its existing key functions include real-time multi-media messages with delivery status, access to thousands of user-created entertainment channels with numerous entertainment options, and the ability to enter group voice or channels.
+Its existing key functions include real-time multimedia messages with delivery status, access to thousands of user-created entertainment channels with numerous entertainment options, and the ability to enter group voice or channels.
 We believe that Mobile YY helps users keep in touch with their friends or online guilds and social groups when they do not have convenient access to a PC.
 Our users currently utilize Mobile YY for a wide range of activities, including listening to live music and sportscasts and singing karaoke.
 Mobile YY also offers a uniquely mobile feature, Sound Sharing, which is a recording-sharing service that allows users to record and share their own performance and evaluate other users' performances; this function is not available when accessing YY via PCs.
 Other features that are both available from YY Client and Mobile YY include voice messaging services and one-on-one live chats.